steelegbr/alldaydj/ReadMe.md

 ## FFMPEG

 FFMPEG is used to handle the odd and wonderous array of codecs out there.
 It needs to be installed as a binary we can call.

+## Elasticsearch / Haystack

+To rebuild the index:

+    python manage.py rebuild_index

+An elasticsearch server (or cluster) is required for search functionality.